First Time Home Buyer Process in Florida: Expert Guide

 Step 8 - Negotiate closing costs

-After your offer has been accepted, the next step is to apply for a mortgage.
+After accepting your offer, the next step is to apply for a mortgage.
 Once you've applied, your lender will send you a loan estimate within three days that outlines the terms of the loan and the estimated closing costs.

 Alternatively, you may opt for a no-closing-cost option that adds these fees to your loan but comes with a higher interest rate.
 Make sure to ask your lender about any fees that you don't understand.